benc-uk/nodejs-demoapp/readme.md

 Templates for deployment to Azure with "quick deploy" buttons are [here](azure-deploy/)

 ## Updates
-* Apr 2019 - Updated to latest App Insights SDK package
+* Apr 2019 - Updated to latest App Insights SDK package, and moved to Bootstrap 4
 * Dec 2018 - Modified weather to use client browser location, rather than use IP
 * Jul 2018 - Switched todo app over to MongoDB, fixed weather
 * Feb 2018 - Updated App Insights monitoring